 - Respond to the DOE with a participation letter

-- Start the data exchange process
+- Start the data exchange process with the DOE vendor partners

 A: The ODIN team will work with each vendor on their standardization.
 Our goal is to have the outage data standard work with any version of the utility OMS.